zhaohuanyuu/zhaohuanyuu/README.md

 <p align="center">
   <samp>
-    That's nothing at all 👾
+    Stick to your own path. 👾
     <br/>
     <a href="https://auu.zone/home">About</a> ᐧ
     <a href="https://auu.zone/blog">Posts</a> ᐧ